Ekumen-OS/ros2_testing_workshop_roscon_es_25/modules/module_2/doc/README.md

 ## Motivation

-Unit tests validate the smallest building blocks of a system — functions and classes — in complete isolation.
+Unit tests validate the smallest building blocks of a system (functions and classes) in complete isolation.
 They are the fastest and most reliable feedback loop for developers, and they form the foundation of the testing pyramid.

 In ROS 2, unit testing is especially important because nodes often mix algorithmic logic (e.g., obstacle detection, planning) with ROS middleware (publishers, subscribers, services).
 This tight coupling makes it difficult to test algorithms without spinning up ROS infrastructure.